elco7985/DH250-Romero_Garrett/Assignment 08/README.md

 To view the entire high-fidelity report and findings, please click [here!](https://github.com/elco7985/DH250-Romero_Garrett/tree/main/Assignment%2007)

-## Evaluation & Revision History
-### Usability Testing
-The study in many ways accomplished what the research goal was - to confirm and find pain points throughout the website.
-I received great feedback from my participant.
-I knew there was more descriptors he wanted to use that were not available and so I asked him if he cared to share any additional thoughts that were on his mind.

-* **He explicitly stated,** “I thought the site was antiquated”; “Dated and uninviting.
-Would only visit once.
-How contemporary is this going be towards modern learning when everything just looks like it is from 1993.
-It looks like one of the original websites.
-And if you're trying to tell me math is fun, there is not a single fun thing navigating your site.
-If this is exactly why kids hate math, it is just so stiff and there is no dimension, no depth.”

-The participant also affirmed my suspicions about user control and freedom, graphics placement, recognition vs. recall, the navigation of the website being too cumbersome and difficult.
-What was surprising is that I was not planning on the user stumbling onto user control and freedom issues with a Scenario 2.
-The next scenario was going to engage with this particular violation.
-However, I did state that this particular violation was rampant throughout the website so it makes sense that we found related violations along the way.
-Another surprising aspect that I did not capture with initial heuristic evaluation was the participant unable to locate home button/logo during one of the scenarios.
-If I had to re-adjust my severity ranking on the heuristic evaluation, I would escalate the Consistency and Standards principle as something that needs to be addressed immediately.

 ### Cognitive Walkthrough & Impression test

 The initial Impression test was conducted with my classmates but I was unable to record their interactions with the prototype.
 However, the feedback I received was wonderful.
 My classmates provided some insight as to correcting some design issues, such as adding in an 'enter' button for the pop-up windows and formatting the math problems to not confuse the user when it comes to recognition vs. recall.